Australian University of Theology: History

-The college was established by the 1891 General Synod of the Church of England in Australia and Tasmania.
-The college was founded in order to provide for the "systematic study of divinity", especially among clergy and ordination candidates, there being no realistic opportunities for them to earn a Bachelor of Divinity (BD) degree at English universities and Australian universities refusing to offer theological education.
+The organisation was established by the 1891 general synod of the Church of England in Australia and Tasmania.
+It was founded in order to provide for the "systematic study of divinity", especially among clergy and ordination candidates, there being no realistic opportunities for them to earn a Bachelor of Divinity (BD) degree at English universities and Australian universities refusing to offer theological education.

-In 1899, there were four awards of the college - the Associate in Theology, the Licentiate in Theology, the Scholar in Theology and the Fellow of the College of Theology - and about 30 students.
-Today the college offers a wide range of accredited higher education awards catering not only for the specialised needs of ministerial and missionary candidates but also for the needs of lay people interested in an understanding of the Christian faith and its implications for contemporary life.

-The ACT is a national consortium of affiliated colleges with 17 theological and Bible colleges approved to deliver its accredited courses.
-Over 1,500 equivalent full-time students, or over 3,000 individual active students and research candidates, are enrolled in courses each year.
+The AUT is a national consortium of affiliated colleges with 16 theological and Bible colleges approved to deliver its accredited courses.
+Around 2,500 individual active students and research candidates, are enrolled in courses each year.

-On 12 November 2004, the delegate of the Minister for Education, Science and Training approved the college as a higher education provider (HEP) under the Higher Education Support Act 2003 (Cth).
-This approval took effect in March 2005.
-As a HEP, the ACT administers the FEE-HELP program, by which students enrolled in accredited higher education courses of the ACT may receive an income contingent loan for their tuition fees.
+The organisation became a higher education provider (HEP) under the Higher Education Support Act 2003 (Cth).

-As of September 2007, the college is a company limited by guarantee.
+As of September 2007, the organisation is a company limited by guarantee.

-In addition, as a HEP under the Higher Education Support Act, the ACT was required to undergo a quality audit conducted by the Australian Universities Quality Agency (AUQA).
+In addition, as a HEP under the Higher Education Support Act, the organisation was required to undergo a quality audit conducted by the Australian Universities Quality Agency (AUQA).
 In November 2006, the college was the first non-self-accrediting HEP to be audited.
 The AUQA audit report was completed in January 2007 and publicly released on the AUQA website in February 2007.
 The process was repeated in 2011 and the college underwent a Cycle 2 quality audit by AUQA.
-The report of the audit was publicly released on the website of the Tertiary Education Quality and Standards Agency in March 2012.
+The report of the audit was publicly released on the website of the Tertiary Education Quality and Standards Agency (TEQSA) in March 2012.

-In July 2010, the college received self-accrediting authority through to 2015, under the terms of the National Protocols for Higher Education Approval Processes.
-The college is the first institution to be awarded self-accrediting status under the protocols.
-This means that the college can accredit its own courses in theology and ministry within the scope of the self-accrediting authority specified by the Department of Education and Training in New South Wales.
+In 2010, the organisation received self-accrediting authority meaning it could accredit its own courses in theology and ministry within the scope of the self-accrediting authority specified by the Department of Education and Training in New South Wales.
+In 2016, ACT applied to become an Australian University of Specialisation which was refused by TEQSA.
+ACT appealed to the Administrative Appeals Tribunal (AAT) on 9 July 2021.
+During the appeal process, on 7 October 2022, TEQSA granted ACT university college status.
+In October 2024, the tribunal decision was that ACT met the requirements for registration as an Australian university, and the TEQSA Commission "confirmed the decision to register the Australian College of Theology in the Australian University category on 20 December 2024".
+Based on updates to its constitution in early 2025, it was renamed as Australian University of Theology.
+David Hurley became the inaugural chancellor.

-The college is currently accredited by TEQSA through till 2025.

-On 7 October 2022 it was granted university college status by the Tertiary Education Quality and Standards Agency.